Voverride/SeuPipe/README.md

-# Spatpy: Spatial Transcriptomics Analysis Tool
+# SeuPipe: An Interactive End-to-End Platform for High-Quality Spatial Transcriptomics Data Generation and 3D Visualization

 ## Overview
-**Spatpy** is a software tool designed for spatial transcriptomics analysis.
+**SeuPipe** is a software tool designed for spatial transcriptomics analysis.
 It focuses on tasks such as cell segmentation, annotation, and slice alignment.
 This tool provides an interactive web interface for users to easily manage and visualize spatial transcriptomics data, making it a powerful resource for bioinformatics researchers working with spatial data.

 ## Features
 - **Cell Segmentation**: Automatically segments cells based on spatial data.